RobTillaart/Cozir/README.md

 This should prevent the parser to overshoot a value due to concatenating the value of different (interrupted) measurements or FIELDs.
 - **uint8_t nextChar(char c)** all characters coming from the sensor should be send to the parser by means of **nextChar()**.
 Default it will return 0 and the FIELD character is a field has been updated.
-Read Datasheet for the chars used.
+Read Datasheet for the characters used.

 The remainder of the interface are getters for the different fields.